araa47/jupiter-mcp/README.md

 1. Copy the link below (click the copy button in the code block)
 2. Paste it into your browser address bar or Cursor's command palette
 3. Follow the prompts to complete installation
+4. You'll be prompted to replace `REPLACE_THIS` with your actual solana private key!

 **🚀 Install with Direct Input:**